nbubna/trigger/README.md

 (e.g. 'save', 'delete', 'next', etc).
 Cluttering your javascript with browser implementation terms like 'click' only make your code less readable and harder to test.
-Your javascript should ideally only be registering listeners for events that are meaningful (i.e. custom) to your application.
+Your javascript should ideally only be registering listeners for events that are meaningful (i.e. custom events) to your application.

 ### Good: Declarative Application Events
 Add trigger.js to your page, then simply declare what 'click' means